tlverse/tlverse-handbook/03-data.md

 |asset_moto     |         0|          1.00|   0.07|  0.25|   0.00|   0.00|   0.0|   0.00|   1.00|▇▁▁▁▁ |
 |asset_sewmach  |         0|          1.00|   0.06|  0.25|   0.00|   0.00|   0.0|   0.00|   1.00|▇▁▁▁▁ |
 |asset_mobile   |         0|          1.00|   0.86|  0.35|   0.00|   1.00|   1.0|   1.00|   1.00|▁▁▁▁▇ |
-A convenient summary of the relevant variables is given just above, complete with a small visualization describing the marginal characteristics of each covariate.
-Note that the *asset* variables reflect socio-economic status of the study participants.
-Notice also the uniform distribution of the treatment groups (with twice as many controls); this is, of course, by design.
+A convenient summary of the relevant variables appears above, complete with a sparkline visualizations describing the marginal characteristics of each covariate.
+Note that the *asset* variables reflect socioeconomic status of the study participants.
+Notice also the uniform distribution of the treatment groups (with twice as many controls) -- this is, of course, by design.